satya-das/cib/README.md

 <a name="aboutcibproject"></a>

 # 10\.
 About CIB project
 This project is about creating a tool that implements CIB architecture.
-For detail exaplanation of architecture there are several examples.
+For detail explanation of architecture there are several examples.
 Examples are also automated tests.
 Each example tries to explain one part of architecture.
 To know the detail about how a particular feature works when CIB is used you can find the corresponding example.
 E.g. there is an example `runtime-polymorphism` to explain how polymorphism works across component boundary in ABI stable way.
 Each example contains two binary components.
 One is library and another is client which is an executable.
 In most cases it is sufficient to read `pub/example.h` and `src/example-client.cpp` files to understand what library exports and what client expects.
 Since these examples are also automated tests they can be run individually using ctest.
 For example `runtime-polymorphism` can be tested as:

 ```sh
 ctest -R runtime-polymorphism